EMTmastash/Stormworks-Modded-Vehicle-Downloader/README.md

 # StormworksModdedVehicleDownloader
 A python app to download modded stormworks vehicles since you cant do that on the workshop.
+Uses github gist to fetch the vehicle.xml and overwrite it to the dummy workshop item.

 ## How to use?